How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 Every message you send should promote your product, service, or mission successfully.
-But writing a newsletter for your business can seem frustrating.
+But figuring out how to write a business newsletter can be frustrating.
 Where do you begin: with the design, the content, or both?
 Will people even find it engaging?
-As a blank screen stares back at you, you may feel overwhelmed.
-Keep calm and read on to learn all about newsletter writing from start to finish.

-Your goals can determine the newsletter content and the design.
-Michael Katz of Blue Penguin Development suggests you answer the question, “What is this about?” in one clear sentence.
+1. Michael Katz of Blue Penguin Development suggests you answer the question, “What is this about?” in one clear sentence.
 And aim to give your readers information that will appeal to them.
 Ideally, it will help them do better jobs or live better lives.

-If you’re in business, your priority may be to get more leads, which can eventually turn into sales.
+3. If you’re in business, your priority may be to get more leads, which can eventually turn into sales.
 You can address every stage of your buyer’s journey, from their awareness of your business to consideration, decision-making, and loyalty.
-So, when writing a newsletter, feature content that informs potential customers about you and your products or services and how you can help them.

 Content Ideas to Help You Build a Relationship With Your Readers